 While it is possible for sole proprietorships and some partnerships to register a DBA instead of registering an LLC with the state, it’s important to know that DBAs do not provide the same legal protections as an LLC.

 You can also visit the United States Patent and Trademark Office website to see whether your business name is trademarked federally.
 If you’d like to register a trademark with the state of Georgia, you can file an Application for Registration Trademark or Service Mark online or by mail at the address listed above.
 You must also submit a nonrefundable filing fee of $15.
 Note that the mark must already be in use in the state of Georgia before you can register it.
+There’s a lot to a name: It has to be catchy enough to draw people in, clever enough to represent your brand, and compliant enough to get approved by the state.
+To ensure your LLC name is compliant with Wisconsin regulations and available to be used, it will need to be unique from all existing ones.

 Georgia requires all LLCs to appoint and continuously maintain a registered agent for the business.
 A registered agent is a person or entity that will receive any official or legal documents for your business.
 This can include service of process, documents, or other official state communication on behalf of your Georgia business.
 In other words, your registered agent will act as a go-between for your business and the Georgia Secretary of State and other official offices.
 Your registered agent must have a street address in Georgia where the agent is located.
 You are not allowed to use a P.O. box for an address.

-A registered agent in Georgia can be an individual or entity, a domestic or foreign profit corporation, nonprofit corporation, or LLC.
+A registered agent in Georgia can be an individual or entity, a domestic or foreign profit corporation, a nonprofit corporation, or LLC.
 Many companies choose to use an attorney or a professional service company.
 You may also choose to be your own registered agent, but it may come with some risks, such as having your home address in the public record.

 There are several benefits to using an outside registered agent service, and ZenBusiness is here to help you.
 Using our registered agent service will help ensure your business stays in compliance with the state.
 It also prevents your business from the potential awkwardness of being served legal notices in front of clients.